sarbash/soap/README.md

 # SOAP is dead - long live SOAP

+__WARNING!__ First of all this is a fork of the original package.

+It made in hope to adapt it for an immediate need for a working SOAP client.

+I made some changes to get it work with the specific SOAP-server so there are no guarantees that it will be suitable for anything else.

+You have been warned.

-First of all do not write SOAP services if you can avoid it!
+>First of all do not write SOAP services if you can avoid it!
 It is over.

-If you can not avoid it this package might help.
+>If you can not avoid it this package might help.

 ## Service